digitalfabrik/entitlementcard/docs/cicd.md

 #### Metadata

-The CI/CD pipeline uploads and overwrites metadata during the delivery step.
-You can read more about managing metadata for iOS [here](https://docs.fastlane.tools/actions/deliver/).
+Currently, we only set `release_notes`, everything else is maintained manually.

 #### Authenticating

-Authentication happens by setting the `APP_STORE_CONNECT_API_KEY_CONTENT` environment variable as documented [above](#ios-variables).
+Authentication happens by setting the `APP_STORE_CONNECT_API_KEY_CONTENT` environment variable as documented [below](#ios-variables).
 For more information visit the documentation [here](https://docs.fastlane.tools/app-store-connect-api/).

 ### BrowserStack

 We are using BrowserStack to test ios and android apps on different mobile devices.
 Currently, we upload builds manually.
+Checkout passbold for credentials to log in.

 ## Fastlane